 How a Public Health Crisis Created an Impetus for Change: The Robert Wood Johnson Foundation’s National Commission to Transform Public Health Data Systems

-Kathryn Schubert sat as chair of the women panel for this discussion on how the COVID-19 pandemic brought to light the serious and pervasive data gaps facing marginalized groups and best practices on approaches to advance data systems and data equity.
+SWHR CEO Kathryn Schubert sat as chair of the women panel for this discussion on how the COVID-19 pandemic brought to light the serious gaps in data equity.

 SWHR President & CEO Kathryn G. Schubert joins Dr. Margaret McCarthy to publish an op-ed in the Morning Consult on the inclusion of sex and gender considerations in biomedical research.